 Team Hoodie: Traditionally, early each season, captains design a team hoodie and athletes are given the opportunity to purchase.

-Uniforms/Shorts: Uniforms will be provided.
-Girls will need to provide their own black shorts for meets.
-Historically, girls have not wanted to wear team issued shorts and have requested to wear their own.
+Uniforms/Shorts: Uniform tops will be provided.
+However, athletes will need to provide their own plain black running shorts for meets.

 Coach Collier has been a pillar of the running community at RHS for nearly 30 years.
 He built the RHS Men's Cross Country team (fall season), taking many runners to compete at the state level.
 His leadership with our Track & Field team has helped train many competitive athletes in Metro, Districts and our State Meets.
 Many of our athletes continue their careers at the collegiate level.